-- Management does not have a mechanism in place to handle such an issue
+2. Management does not have a mechanism in place to handle such an issue.

-Both workers (alleged victim and perpetrator) are still working on the same line.
-According to the complainant, the management did not issue a warning letter to the perpetrator, nor offer leave to the victim.
+Both workers (alleged victim and perpetrator) are still working on the same production line.
+According to the complainant, the management did not issue a warning letter to the perpetrator, nor did they offer leave to the complainant.